ClementNerma/NightOS/docs/concepts/applications.md

 For instance, if an application with AID `superdev.utils` exposes an `get_time` command, the final usable command will be `:superdev.utils.get_time`.

 This is quite a long name but allows to prevent any clashing between commands.
-It's common for shell scripts to define aliases at the beginning of the script to refer more easily to applications' commands.
+It's common for shell scripts to use imports at the beginning of the script to refer more easily to applications' commands.

 Commands work by launching the application with a specific [context](#application-context).